New research shows gamification, exercising in groups and social support helps increase a person’s activity levels, but only modestly.

 Gamification is the process of utilizing game elements such as points and levels in nongame contexts.
-In the arena of health and fitness, this is becoming a popular field of research field.
+The concept has been popularised by well known wearable brands such as Apple, Fitbit, Garmin and Samsung.
+The idea is that gamification motivates people to be more active.
+In the arena of health and fitness, this is becoming a popular research field.

 Over the course of the study, participants tracked daily steps using a wearable device or a smartphone, established a baseline, selected a step goal increase and received daily feedback on progress.
 Families in the gamification group could earn points and progress through levels based on physical activity goal achievement.
 The game design was meant to enhance collaboration and support.

 Final results showed that families participating in games increased daily step counts by nearly one mile per day (1,661 steps), and achieved daily fitness goals 27% more than families who did not.
 The study also showed that these increased step counts persisted even after the game ended.

 “Our social connections – family members, friends, and even colleagues – can be powerful motivators, but most programs target individuals instead of leveraging these social networks,” said lead author Mitesh Patel.